unavi-xyz/unavi/docs/architecture/data/schemas.md

 ## Storage

 Schemas are serialized and stored as blobs.
-Records reference schemas by hash in their genesis metadata.
-A record can implement multiple schemas.
+Records reference schemas by hash in their genesis metadata, mapping container names to schema hashes.
+A record can implement multiple schemas, one per container.

 ## Example